 The Worship Ministry at Trinity Baptist Church exists to enhance corporate worship as well as resource individuals and families in the area of personal, daily worship in all of life.
 Anyone interested in serving in one of these volunteer roles is required to fill out a volunteer form and meet with the Worship Pastor.

-This group meets weekly on Wednesdays at 6:30 p.m. currently in our worship center choir loft.
-We sing periodically and seasonally and take a month off each summer and at Christmas.
-This group is open to all church members (or those desiring to move toward church membership) age 18 and older.
+This group meets weekly on Wednesdays at 6:30 p.m. in our worship center choir loft.
+We sing periodically and seasonally and take a month off each summer.
+This group is open to all church members (or those considering moving toward church membership) age 18 and older.
 No audition required.

 Our worship team is made up of our vocal leadership team, which rotates each week, and our instrumental team, including but not limited to our pianist, drummer, bass guitarist, and worship leader, who plays acoustic guitar on most songs.
-The Worship Band leads weekly in worship.
-The Worship Team rehearses every Tuesday at 4:30 p.m. in our worship center.
-This rotating team leads about every other week.
+The Worship Band leads weekly in worship for both services.
+The Worship Team rehearses every Tuesday at 4:15 p.m.
 Audition to display capability is required for placement in the Worship Band and/or Vocal Team.

 Our AVL team includes our sound mixing team, media projection/lighting crew, and our livestream and camera operators.
 These individuals possess skills that are gained mostly during training, which is required.
 The team rotates weekly, and no person serves in one of these roles more than twice a month in order to prioritize worship with family on the other Sundays.

-God is the omnipotent, omniscient, omnipresent one, and the believer’s worship must be pleasing to Him, and thus never taken lightly or done carelessly.
+God is the omnipotent, omniscient, omnipresent Triune Creator of all things, and the believer’s worship must be pleasing to Him, and thus never taken lightly or done carelessly.
 In order for worship to be acceptable, it must be in the name of Christ, guided by the Holy Spirit, and in conformity with the Word of God.